zignd/turbo-octo-robot/README.md

 # turbo-octo-robot
-Small Go application with an HTTP server
+Experimenting with the Go http package